mikegagnon/puzzlecode/README.md

 Puzzle Code
 ===========
-By Mike Gagnon, 2013 Apache License 2.0
+By Mike Gagnon, public domain (see UNLICENSE)

 A programming game for non-programmers.